 Cleaning a grill is just as important as the preparation you put into cooking on one, and if you’ve made an investment in a quality grill then you’ll definitely want to keep that investment in top condition.

 What You Will Need Before Cleaning an Iron or Stainless Steel Barbecue Grill

 The best BBQ cleaning techniques will be essential, but they’ll be of no use if you don’t have the right tools.

-The first option would be to use a stiff metal brush.
-This is the most abrasive cleaning tool, but may damage the finish of your steel BBQ grill if it has a porcelain or chromed finish.
+- The first option would be to use a stiff metal brush.
+This is the most abrasive cleaning tool, but may damage the finish of your steel BBQ grill if it has porcelain or chromed finish.